Set of real number is represented by the ℝ symbol. For this, you need to pass the argument R

 and amssymb

-packages but slightly different for txfonts
+packages but slightly differs in txfonts

 and pxfonts